YUSU-Dev/.github/README.md

- # University of York Students' Union (YUSU) Digital Team
+ # University of York Students' Union (York SU) Digital Team

 👋 We’re University of York Students’ Union, and we’re here to representand support students at the University of York.
 All students at the Univerity of York are automatically a member of the union, and can take advantage of the services and opportunities we provide such as societies, sports clubs and much more!